gmemmy/Task-Manager/README.md

 # Task-Manager
-This is a lightweight task manager template developed with react-native This app is live on - https://exp.host/@gmemmy/task-manager
+This is a lightweight task manager template developed with react-native.
+This app is live on - https://exp.host/@gmemmy/task-manager

 ## Get Started